 From 01.01.2020, onSET for Refugees is used only for groups at universities.
 For more precise information about the procedure, please enquire using the Contact form.

-Can I take the test on my tablet or smartphone?
+Can the test be taken on a tablet or smartphone?

-No. Participation in the onSET is only possible on a computer or laptop.
+No. Participation in onSET is only possible on a computer or laptop.

-Participation in the onSET is free for registered refugees in Germany.
+Participation in onSET continues to be free of charge for refugees registered at universities in Germany.

-How many times can I take the onSET?
+How often can you take the onSET test?

-How many tasks does the onSET have?
-How long does the test take?
+How many tasks are there in onSET?
+How long does the test last?

-The onSET includes six tasks.
-Each task consists of a text with 20 gaps.
-For each text you have five minutes.
+onSET contains six tasks.
+Each task consists of a gap-filling test with 20 gaps.
+Participants have five minutes for each gap-filling text.
 Overall, the test takes a maximum of 30 minutes.

-Must I have good computer skills in order to take the onSET?
+Are good computer skills required to take the onSET?

-No. You just need to know how to use a keyboard and mouse.
+No. Participants need only know how to operate the keyboard and mouse.